dkstapley11/DeliciousAI_Hackathon/README.md

 # Process/Implementation - Danny
 Everything not included or explained in the above project plan, I will explain in detail in this section.
 As with any project, I stuck to the plan and made adjustments along the way.

 - **Prepare The Data** - To start, I had to define a function that would normalize the sizes of all of the images.
 I decided to make the images 224x224.
+I also had to load the classes from the provided names.yaml file.
 ```python
 # Define transformations
 transform = transforms.Compose([